-

 Entry Requirements

-Minimum Grade H5 in two subjects and passes in four other subjects at O6/H7 Grades in the Leaving Certificate, including Irish, English, another language, and three other subjects recognised for entry purposes.
-A H5 or O1 Grade in Mathematics is also a requirement.
+Minimum Grade H5 in two subjects and passes in four other subjects at O6/H7 level in the Leaving Certificate, including Irish, English, Mathematics, and another language, and two other subjects recognised for entry purposes.
+Additional requirements: Minimum H5 or 01 in Mathematics.

 Additional Requirements